Guide on SDLT for Shared Ownership: Paying in Stages for First-Time Buyers

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Conditions for Claiming Relief on Major Interest in Single Dwelling Purchase
+You may find it helpful to read the original guidance here: Guide on SDLT for Shared Ownership: Paying in Stages for First-Time Buyers

 View all HMRC SDLT Guidance Pages Here